mohamedhasim02/Portfolio-Website/README.md

 ## Technologies Used
 * HTML: Markup language used for structuring the website.
 * CSS: Stylesheet language used for designing and formatting the website.
-* avaScript: Programming language used for adding interactivity and dynamic features.
+* JavaScript: Programming language used for adding interactivity and dynamic features.

 ## Getting Started